 Why Daplo

 Daplo (Dr.Reddy’s brand of dapagliflozin) is 100% Bio-equivalent to Innovator.
-There is NO Bio-variability with Daplo, More than 70% of Drug released from tablet in 20 min.
-Daplo has a Superior packaging which ensures greater protection.
+There is NO Bio-variability with Daplo, More than 70% of the drug is released from a tablet in 20 min.
+Daplo has superior packaging which ensures greater protection.
 PROTECT HEART.
 PROTECT KIDNEYS of every Diabetes patient with Daplo & Daplo M.

 Where to use?